-How much gold and silver should you buy?
+How much of your portfolio should be in gold or silver?
 What percent of your portfolio should they comprise?
 And should you buy more of one metal than the other?

 These are important questions.
-Buy too little and precious metals might not make a material difference to your portfolio.
-Imagine the sick feeling in your gut if, during a crisis, you realize you didn’t buy enough bullion to withstand it (or better still, if you had enough gold and silver, to make a handsome profit from it).
+Buy too little and they may not make a material difference to your portfolio.
+Imagine the sick feeling in your gut if, during a crisis, you realize you didn’t buy enough bullion to withstand it (or better, if you had enough gold and silver, to earn a handsome profit from it).
 Buy too much and your portfolio is negatively impacted if prices go nowhere or fall.

-To answer these questions effectively, there are some practical guidelines to consider.
-And since every person’s circumstances are different, these questions should help you develop a custom-tailored strategy suitable for your goals and risk tolerance.
+To answer this question effectively, there are some practical guidelines to consider.
+And since every person’s circumstances are different, this article will help you develop a custom-tailored strategy suitable to your goals and risk tolerance.

-Here are five key questions to ask yourself, along with a bonus question.
+Here are three key questions to ask yourself, along with a bonus question.
 Answer them and you’ll soon have a bullion strategy ideal for your personal situation…

 The starting point is to understand your goals.
-The following questions might help clarify why you’re buying precious metals, the first step in determining how much to allocate to them.
+The following questions might help clarify why you’re buying gold and silver, which is the first step in determining how much to allocate to them.

 Are you buying gold and silver…

 As you ponder your priorities, keep your risk tolerance in mind.
 The less risk you want, the more gold you want.
 That’s because it’s been money for thousands of years and never gone to zero.
 In a worst-case scenario where everything else has gone to zero, gold will be the last line of financial defense for everyone.
 And be priced accordingly.